sShaAanGg/OOAD-UML-editor/README.md

 ## To buld and run the editor application
 `❯ ./gradlew run` in the shell (apparently, `gradle` is required to build and run the editor when use the command).

+## About maintainability
+- Config.java
+    - The problem is: whenever a **new graphic class is introduced**, this file probably **needs to be changed**.
+    Maybe move these configuration setting to the corresponding graphic class will be better.
+    - The solution is: (Refactor) **keep minimal, component independent** information such as `screenWidth`, `screenHeight` stored in Config.java.
+Move other component dependent info to their own class.
+-